freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 }
 ```

-If we recieved a `push` event then the next step is to compare our hashed payload with Github's signature.
+If we recieve a `push` event then the next step is to compare our hashed payload with Github's signature.

 First obtain the request payload, then hash it using the `secret`.